puppetlabs/puppetserver/documentation/services_master_puppetserver.markdown

 ## Controlling the Service

 The Puppet Server service name is `puppetserver`.
 To start and stop the service, you'll use the usual commands for your OS, such as `service puppetserver restart`, `service puppetserver status`, etc.

-Note that while Puppet Server has better performance overall than a Ruby Puppet master running on the Apache/Passenger stack, it's slower to start up.
-Starting or restarting the service will take longer than you are used to.

 ## Puppet Server's Run Environment